cardiffnlp/xlm-t/README.md

   year={2021}
 }
 ```

-If using UMSAB, please also cite their corresponding datasets.
+If using `UMSAB`, please also cite their corresponding datasets.

 # License